RealYIsmail/Cpp-Battleships/README.md

 2.)
 Connect to the application by changing the constant variable "IP_ADDRESS_SERVER" to the IP address of the host.

 3.)
 Host can now run the .exe application and commence the game.

+# How-to-install

+Just download the zip file from this repository.